Continuous Electrical Power from Chemical Reactions

 Advantages and Challenges

-- Zero direct emissions (H₂ cells produce only water)
+- Zero direct point-of-use emissions: H₂ fuel cells produce only pure water vapour.

-- H₂ storage: needs high-pressure tanks (700 bar) or cryogenic cooling
+- Hydrogen storage: Low volumetric energy density requires high-pressure (700 bar) or cryogenic storage.